byrd-laif/soilMakers/lifeStylesForChange/kefirMilkAlchemy.md

 #### *A Symbiotic Gaian Connection; Coevolution.*

 **Ancient descendants of the living *Mother-culture,* "kefir grains" are a true *Living Legacy* that can theoretically live forever!
-Alive they require care and feeding to thrive.**

-***Symbiotic human engagement keeps this culture alive.* Given adequate nutrition and tolerable environmental conditions, healthy kefir grains grow and reproduce rapidly.**
+Symbiotic human engagement keeps this culture alive.
+Given adequate nutrition and tolerable environmental conditions, healthy kefir grains grow and reproduce rapidly.**

-***Before the 'fridge' there was Fermentation.
-Kefir milk cultured and stored properly, remains safe to consume for Over A YEAR with No Refrigeration.***

 #### Biologically kefir grains evolved from spontaneous symbiosis, are a symbiotic entity that self-reproduces and can not be recreated by science.